 Carpets, like other decor in your house, should be kept clean.
-Having a sparkling clean carpet improves your home’s ambiance and air quality.
-And dirty carpets can be a breeding ground for germs and bacteria.
-As such, you need to keep your carpet in good condition.
+Having a sparkling, clean carpet improves your home’s ambiance and air quality while dirty carpets can be a breeding ground for dirt, germs, and bacteria.
+So you should keep your carpet in good condition.
 But what can you use to do this?
 Can vinegar clean carpets?

 Curious how vinegar cleans carpet?
 You’ve come to the right place!